Kakegoe: Matsuri festivals

-Kakegoe can also be heard in different festivals or "matsuri".
+Kakegoe can also be heard in different matsuri.
 These also vary from region to region.
 In parts of Tokyo, mikoshi, or float shrines are hoisted by people yelling "Yassho!
 Yassho!"
 The Hamamatsu Matsuri is famous for its enormous kites and large wooden carts called 屋台 that are taken throughout the city.
 Each kite and cart has their own represented guilds, and each group marches through the streets to the beats of snare drums and bugles chanting "Oisho!
 Oisho!"
 Another example is in Mie prefecture, at Kuwana City's Ishidori Matsuri where the chants of "Korasa" or "Hoisa" are used in the festival.
 This is shouted out by participants after a sequence of taiko drumming and hammering of the Kane on the traditional cart.
 The city of Kishiwada in Osaka prefecture is also famous for its cart or danjiri festival.
 Participants pulling the rolling shrines all yell "Yoi, sa!
 Yoi, sa!" as they pull the danjiri.
 The list goes on and on, but these shouts generally mean something like the English "heave, ho! heave, ho!"
 The pitch and inflection changes from district to district based on timing and rhythm.